 Areas to consider include:

-lower fuel costs by analyzing vehicle performance to reduce usage …you can also evaluate purchasing programs and practices
+Fuel: lower fuel costs by analysing vehicle performance to reduce usage …you can also evaluate purchasing programs and practices

-improve safety and risk with intelligence on driver behavior, and by analyzing data relating to accidents, damage costs and repairs
+Safety: improve safety and risk with intelligence on driver behaviour, and by analysing data relating to accidents, damage costs and repairs.

 And what areas can be addressed with fleet management reports?

-If the key to efficiently utilizing data to support positive change is determining what data is most useful, the next step is to enable a means of fleet analysis reporting.
+If the key to efficiently utilising data to support positive change is determining what data is most useful, the next step is to enable a means of fleet analysis reporting.